abhishm/blog/_posts/2017-05-22-Importance-of-Entropy-in-Temporal-Difference-based-Actor-Critic-Algorithms.md

 \begin{equation}
 \sum_t \left(r_t + 0.5 \text{Entropy}\left(\pi(.|s_t,\theta\right)\right)
 \end{equation}

-The reason for choosing the constant $$0.5$$ for multiplying factor for entropy is empirical.

 We change $$\theta$$ parameters in the direction such that we maximize the above defined reward.
+Note that the reason for choosing the constant $$0.5$$ for multiplying factor for entropy is empirical.

 ### Result